 The key to managing your task manager together with your calendar is to review it at least once a week to make sure everything that should be on your calendar is there.
 That’s the time to go through your projects and see which tasks need attention, which can be deleted, and which ones get promoted to the calendar.
 Maintaining your task manager is very important because you will rely on this information when planning your days and weeks on your calendar.

 In general, you’ll use your task manager to plan the work that you want to do but most of these items won’t actually end up on your calendar.
+We cover this topic extensively inside our private training library the Dojo.

 So what should go on my calendar?